Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

 Don't Smoke in Public Places

 In Singapore, no one is allowed to smoke in public places like stores, theaters, restaurants, buses, trains, and other enclosed places.
 But if you need to smoke, you can do so in designated smoking areas, which are usually outside and painted yellow.
-If you are caught smoking in these places, you will have to pay a fine of at least $200 and no more than $1,000.
+If you are caught smoking in public places, you will have to pay a fine of at least $200 and no more than $1,000.

 Don't Litter or Spit in Public Places